 “Why can’t the cashier be faster, or slower?
 And why doesn’t she smile once in a while?”
 Have you thought to pray for her?
 Or for the grumpy gentleman who just left the store?
 Perhaps they’re bearing burdens and have no one to talk to.
 Pray the Lord will send someone their way.

 And while you’re at it, thank the Lord that you have money for food and a home to eat it in.
 And use it as a great opportunity to pray for those who go without or who live in desperate need and grinding poverty.
 While also throwing some extra things in the cart for a needy person you know.

-So often even in the midst of our daily routines we overlook opportunities for prayer.
+So often even in the midst of our day we overlook opportunities for prayer.